These sitting exercises will help improve your mobility and prevent falls. You can even do these gentle exercises in bed or during a hospital stay.

 Hold for 5 to 10 seconds and repeat 5 times.

-This stretch will develop and maintain flexibility in the upper back.
+This stretch develops and maintains flexibility in your upper back.

-- Sit upright with your feet flat on the floor, cross your arms and reach for your shoulders.
+- Sit upright with your feet flat on the floor, cross your arms and put your hands on your shoulders.

 - Without moving your hips, turn your upper body to the left as far as is comfortable.
 Hold for 5 seconds.